HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

       ![](../../../../images/Core_Tuning_LTPA.png){ width="1000" }

 - Updated the WCM object cache for rendering.
-Refer to the [Performance Tuning Guide for Traditional Deployments](../traditional_deployments.md) for more information.
+See the [Performance Tuning Guide for Traditional Deployments](../traditional_deployments.md) for more information.

       ![](../../../../images/Core_WCM_Object_Cache_list.png){ width="1000" }